zhanh729/DS5690_presentation/README.md

 </details>

-So， how can we effectively extract high-quality image-text pairs to improve the learning efficiency and performance of models?
+So, how can we effectively extract high-quality image-text pairs to improve the learning efficiency and performance of models?

+The BLIP.

 ### Question2: